-This week I’m asking readers to share with me, their favorite Miami restaurants.
+In this week’s column I’m asking readers to share with me, their favorite Miami Soul Food/ African American restaurants.
 My reason behind this is twofold.
 First and foremost, I always want to make sure that I’m giving people what they want.
 After all the customer is always right.
 Second, when I began looking around for recommendation on restaurant in the Miami area I realized that whether it was Soul Food, African, Caribbean or otherwise there just wasn’t much to find about African- American foods.
 So, how could I give my readers what they wanted if there was little to no information on what they cooked and ate, locally?

 The way I see it with 20k copies of the paper in print, plus an online audience I’m bound to get a few replies.
 It also gives me a good excuse to eat out A LOT for the next couple of weeks.
 This way I can encourage restaurant owners and Managers to share the column with their customers.
 An overwhelming response would be good for my ego and career.
 Over the next couple weeks I will remind readers to submit their responses and even set a deadline.
 Something I forgot to do when I enthusiastically submitted this week’s article to the Editor.
 The winning restaurant will be selected solely based on the # of votes received.
 Of the responses I receive one person will be randomly selected to join me for lunch at the winning restaurant.